 Make a real difference to the health and well-being of the people in your community and get a career in an essential industry.

-This qualification is the best place to start if you want to develop a career supporting the health and well-being of others.
-You may have completed the New Zealand Certificate in Health and Wellbeing (Level 3) are would like to enhance your skills.
+This entry-level qualification is the best place to start if you want to develop a career supporting the health and well-being of others.

 This qualification includes a minimum of 200 hours of work experience.